p-rallapally/lorne/README.md

 # Lorne

-> A data pipeline for tracking live performances by current and former Saturday Night Live cast members.
+> A scraper, API, and website for tracking live performances by current and former Saturday Night Live cast members.

 ## Why?